quicwg/base-drafts/draft-ietf-quic-tls.md

   bound on the number of forged packets that an endpoint can reject before updating keys.

+o:

+: The amount of offline ideal cipher queries made by an adversary.

-The analysis of AEAD_AES_128_CCM relies on a count of the number of block operations involved in producing each message.
-For simplicity, and to match the analysis of other AEAD functions in {{AEBounds}}, this analysis assumes a packet length of 2^10 blocks and a packet size limit of 2^14.
+The analyses that follow rely on a count of the number of block operations involved in producing each message.
+For simplicity, and to match the analysis of other AEAD functions in {{AEBounds}}, this analysis assumes a packet length of 2^10 blocks;
+that is, a packet size limit of 2^14 bytes.

 For AEAD_AES_128_CCM, the total number of block cipher operations is the sum
 of: the length of the associated data in blocks, the length of the ciphertext